Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-4-Network Threat Hunting Investigation (Wireshark + Suricata)/README.md

 This project demonstrates a Security Operations Center (SOC) investigation of a malware infection using network traffic analysis.

-A user reported downloading a suspicious application disguised as a Google Authenticator-related file.
-After execution, the compromised workstation began communicating with external malicious infrastructure.
+A user reported downloading a suspicious application disguised as a legitimate Google Authenticator-related file.
+After execution, the compromised workstation began communicating with attacker-controlled infrastructure.

 A packet capture (PCAP) containing the associated network activity was analyzed to identify:

+- Malware download activity
 - Malicious network communications
 - Command-and-control (C2) infrastructure
-- Malware download activity
 - PowerShell-based payload delivery
 - Suspicious executable downloads
-- Indicators of compromise (IOCs)
+- Indicators of Compromise (IOCs)

 ## Tools Used